lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 must be known from the compressor/decompressor.
 The rule just describes the compression/decompression behavior for the header fields.
 In the rule, the description of the header field must be performed in the format packet order.

-On the other hand, the Rule describes the compressed header fields which are transmitted regarding their position in the rule which is used for data serialization on the compressor side and data deserialization on the decompressor side.
+The Rule describes also the compressed header fields which is transmitted regarding their position in the rule which is used for data serialization on the compressor side and data deserialization on the decompressor side.

-The main idea of the SCHC compression scheme is to send the Rule id to the other end that match as much as possible the original packet values instead of sending known field values.
-When a value is known by both ends, it is not necessary to send it on the LPWAN network.

 The Context describes the header fields and its values with the following entries:

 * A Field ID (FID) is a unique value to define the header field.
 In the context the name of the header field is not used, only the identifier.

 * A Field Position (FP) indicating if several instances of the field exist in the headers which one is targeted.
+The default position is 1

 * A direction indicator (DI) indicating the packet direction.
 Three values are possible:

-  * upstream when the field or the value is only present in packets sent by the Dev to the App,
+  * upstream (Up) when the field or the value is only present in packets sent by the Dev to the App,

-  * downstream when the field or the value is only present in packet sent from the App to the Dev and
+  * downstream (Dw) when the field or the value is only present in packet sent from the App to the Dev and

-  * bi-directional when the field or the value is present either upstream or downstream.
+  * bi-directional (Bi) when the field or the value is present either upstream or downstream.

 * A Target Value (TV) is the value used to make the comparison with the packet header field.
 The Target Value can be of any type (integer, strings,...).